Skip to main content

 IP65 weather resistance for sheltered outdoor use

 The Morec Level 2 40A strips EV charging down to the essentials: plug it in, connect your car, walk away.
-At $209 for 40 amps (9.6 kW), it offers one of the best amps-per-dollar ratios in the entire under-$300 market — you get the same 30 miles of range per hour as the BougeRV ($279) while saving $70.
+At $209 for 40 amps (9.6 kW), it offers one of the best amps-per-dollar ratios in the entire under-$300 market — you get 30 miles of range per hour — more than the 25 miles from 32A chargers like the AIMILER ($198).
 There is no app, no WiFi, no Bluetooth.
 You plug the NEMA 14-50 into your 240V outlet, hang the unit on the included wall bracket, and charge.
 For a broader comparison with chargers across all price points, see our best cheap Level 2 EV chargers list.

 The built-in safety features are solid: temperature monitoring, overcurrent protection, and ground fault detection are all present, and the unit is UL-listed.
-The IP65 weather rating is adequate for covered garages and carports, though it is a step below the BougeRV's IP66 for fully exposed outdoor mounting.
-The main limitation is the 20-foot cable — shorter than the BougeRV's 25 feet and potentially an issue in larger garages.
+The IP65 weather rating is adequate for covered garages and carports, though it is a step below the IP66 rating on the AIMILER and SEGUMA for fully exposed outdoor mounting.
+The main limitation is the 20-foot cable — shorter than the 25-foot cables on those competitors and potentially an issue in larger garages.
 Morec is a smaller brand, but they have been in the EV charging space for several years with generally positive owner reviews.
 If you simply want 40-amp charging at the lowest possible price without any smart features getting in the way, the Morec is hard to beat.
 Pair it with our charging time calculator to confirm it meets your nightly charging needs.

 Pros